ohcnetwork/care/README.rst

  CREATE DATABASE care;
  GRANT ALL PRIVILEGES ON DATABASE care TO postgres;
  \q;

+You may replace `care` with the database name of your preference

 You also might have to install PostGIS scripts.